-Increased access to the internet was the most commented-on issue in the survey for this process.
-The lack of internet availability makes it difficult for people to market their products, keep up communication channels, learn new techniques, and access other business growth opportunities.
-While organizations in the agricultural economy might not have the expertise or ability to increase broadband services on their own, they should look to get involved and support existing and up-and-coming initiatives throughout the state.
+Increased access to the internet produced the most comments in the survey.
+The lack of internet availability makes it difficult for people to market their products, maintain communication channels, learn new techniques, and access other business growth opportunities.
+While organizations in the agricultural economy might not have the expertise or ability to increase broadband services on their own, they should get involved and support existing and up-and-coming initiatives throughout the state.